 Fiber investment will grow to meet the increasing bandwidth needs of 5G.
 A recent Wired story pointed out, “To make it all work, companies...are now being commissioned to produce millions of miles of new cable holding twice as many fiber pairs—two strands, one for the uplink and one for the downlink—as the old stuff.”

 5G Will have Applications Beyond just the Wireless Companies

 Like any wireless and wired technology, the telecom industry is leading the way, but 5G will offer opportunities for municipalities and other industries.
-One post noted, “Municipal leaders see big promise and revenue opportunities in this emerging technology, such as smart communities and self-driving cars”.

 As businesses and municipalities start to explore 5G technology, and as demand for additional fiber grows, it will be critical to test the 5G nodes (backhaul, etc) in a lab environment that can realistically simulate the conditions of the existing fiber network or the network with the increased fiber.